k33rth1c0des/lingua/README.md

 # lingua
 A video calling app.
-PS: Yeah, Nit has a misleading name
+PS: Yeah, it has a misleading name